 2870 Rowena Ave., Silver Lake

-At the end of 2015, Moby opened an organic vegan restaurant in Silver Lake that features Mediterranean inspired and California-esque cuisine.
-They serve lunch and dinner daily; wine, beer, smoothies, and kombucha; and do a weekend brunch.
-To make it even better, a few months after Little Pine's opening, Moby announced that all of the restaurant's profits will be going to animal welfare organizations.
+At the end of 2015, Moby opened an organic vegan restaurant in Silver Lake that features Mediterranean-inspired and California-style cuisine along with wine, beer, smoothies, and kombucha.
+It serves lunch and dinner daily and a weekend brunch.
+Even better, a few months after Little Pine's opening, Moby announced that all of the restaurant's profits will be going to animal-welfare organizations.

 3536 Sunset Blvd., Silver Lake